Bylaws of the State Archery Association of Massachusetts

 ** Student Membership - Any person who is under the age of eighteen or enrolled as a full-time student in Massachusetts shall qualify as a student member.
 Student members shall have no voting privileges.

 Associate Membership - Any person who is a resident of the State of Massachusetts at the time of application or renewal of application is eligible to become an Associate Member in the Association.
 There are two levels of Associate Membership.

-** USAA Associate - A USAA Associate Member is a member of a National Allied Organization of the USAA and an Associate Member of the USAA.
-A USAA Associate Member may be included in the state ranking procedures, may hold a state record and may sit on Association committees.
+** USA Archery Associate - A USA Archery Associate Member is a member of a National Allied Organization of USA Archery and an Associate Member of USA Archery.
+A USA Archery Associate Member may be included in the state ranking procedures, may hold a state record and may sit on Association committees.

-** SAAM Associate - A SAAM Associate Member is not a member of the USAA and may be a SAAM Associate Member for up to two years.
-At the end of this period, SAAM Associate Members must join USAA and become regular members if they wish to remain members of SAAM.
+** SAAM Associate - A SAAM Associate Member is not a member of USA Archery and may be a SAAM Associate Member for up to two years.
+At the end of this period, SAAM Associate Members must join USA Archery and become regular members if they wish to remain members of SAAM.
 A SAAM Associate Member may hold a state record and may sit on Association committees.

 Affiliate Organization - An Affiliate Organization Membership may be granted to the following:

 - A firm or corporation engaged in such activities which contribute to the goals of the Association;